Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone4/Milestone4report.md

 ## Maze Display

-For the visual portion of the graphics display.
-We initialize several 4x5 arrays to keep track of the treasure and wall data of each grid block; these arrays all have a value of 0 when something is present.
+For the visual portion of the graphics display, we initialize several 4x5 arrays to keep track of the treasure and wall data of each grid block; these arrays all have a value of 0 when something is present.
 We used the following arrays: visited (keeps memory of where robot has been), NWall, EWall, WWall, and SWall that tracks the presence or absence of the four walls of the grid.

 First thing we must do for display is to determine where the pixel we are looking at is on our map.
 We determine the value of positionCase, a one bit which is 1 if the pixel is within our maze grid and 0 if it is outside.
 As the VGA display sweeps through each pixel, we also store the x and y coordinates of the block it is in into the variables gridX and gridY.
 This is determined through a series of if-elseif statements based on the bounds of each grid.